jiegenghua/jiegenghua.github.io/_posts/flow matching.md

 To deviate a little bit from the topic, there is a very famous mathematician giving a talk about neural network and its connection to math/physics and I think his talk basically covered everythin about how researchers use neural network to learn representations.

 ## what is flow matching
-Flow matching is a very popular method proposed by Meta researchers.
+Flow matching is a very popular method proposed by Meta researchers [].
 The basic idea of flow matching is.

 # Controllability